CoinFabrik/web3-grant/curated-list-of-vulnerabilities/README.md

 any of the variants is not used, the code could be simplified or it could imply a bug.

-We assigned the ID _unused-return-enum_ and put this vulnerability under the _Validations and Error Handling_ category with a Low Severity.
+We put this vulnerability under the [Validations and Error Handling Category](#vulnerability-categories) with a Low Severity.

 In our example, we see how lack of revision on the usage of both types (`Ok` and `Err`) leads to code where its intended functionality is not realized.